 Utah Museum of Fine Arts & Natural History Museum of Utah joint field trip experience!

-See, feel, and appreciate the millennial customs and traditions of indigenous Maya!
-This 4-hour same-day experience includes both a guided tour and art making at the Utah Museum of Fine Arts, as well as in-gallery programming in the Natural History Museum of Utah’s special exhibition Maya: Hidden Worlds Revealed.
+See, feel, and appreciate the millennial customs and traditions of indigenous peoples!
+This 4-hour same-day experience includes both a guided tour and art making at the Utah Museum of Fine Arts, as well as an exploration of the Native Voices and First Peoples galleries at the Natural History Museum of Utah.
 Aligned with sixth-grade social studies standards, this field trip celebrates the cultural and linguistic diversity of Latinx peoples, and explores themes of identity, history, and culture.

 UMFA & NHMU Joint Field Trip includes: